alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Common metrics include:

 - "Views" – total number of times a page or screen was loaded
-- "Total users" – number of unique users during the selected date range
+- "Total users" – number of unique users
 - "New users" – number of unique users who interacted for the first time
 - "Event count" – number of times a tracked event occurred